mousemke/flounder/README.md

 }
 ```

 `classes`- (object) Contains configurable classes for various elements.
-The are additional classes, not replacement classes
+The are additional classes, not replacement classes.

-`defaultValue` - (string) Sets the default value to the passed value but only if it matches one of the select box options
+`defaultValue` - (string) Sets the default value to the passed value but only if it matches one of the select box options.
+Multi-tag select boxes only support placeholders

-`defaultIndex` - (number) Sets the default option to the passed index but only if it exists
+`defaultIndex` - (number) Sets the default option to the passed index but only if it exists.
+This overrides defaultValue.
+Multi-tag select boxes only support placeholders.

 `multiple` - (boolean) Determines whether it is a multi-select box or single